 A feedback form was created in Darzin and made available for the participants to fill out either online or by post.
 Automatic quantitative reports were generated by Darzin to show some general trends.
 The screenshot below shows some figures drawn from the feedback form.

 A registration form created in Darzin was embedded onto Vattenfall website to capture details of people who want to be kept up to date as the project progresses (screenshot below).

 Consultation with stakeholders through other communication channels such as phone calls, face to face meetings, emails, etc were also captured in Darzin for tracking and reporting.

-The next round of Public Information Days is currently underway (March 2017).
-Vattenfall is revealing feedback from an extensive engagement campaign last autumn and showing latest thinking on the projects.
+The next round of Public Information Days was in March 2017.
+Vattenfall revealed feedback from an extensive engagement campaign last autumn and showing the latest thinking on the projects.
 A total of nine events is being held on the Norfolk coast and in north Norfolk.
 Darzin continues to be used to record the stakeholder feedback to incorporate into the project designs and decisions.